hpe-storage/python-hpedockerplugin/quick-start/README.md

 - Shared volume support is not present.
 Shared volume support implies using a single volume across multiple containers either on the same docker node (or) across node(s) in a swarm cluster.

-# Deploying the HPE Docker Volume Plugin as a Docker Container
+# Deploying the HPE Docker Volume Plugin as a Docker Container (Deprecated -- Please use the Managed plugin only)

 Starting from release v1.1.0 to v1.12 the plugin can be deployed as a Docker Container.